 - Extend your hips and legs to stand.
 This motion will drive the kettlebell up to just above shoulder height.

-- Control the momentum while lowering the kettlebell as it returns to starting position.
-Then begin the next repetition.
+- Control the momentum while lowering the kettlebell as it returns to the starting position.
+This counts as one rep.